 The goal of the below walkthrough is to establish an integration with PagerDuty, launching automatic playbooks every time an incident is either created or updated (resolved, for example).
 Such playbooks can perform automatic enrichment/triage of the incident, as well as orchestrate communications/activities around it (acknowledge it, re-assign it, open dedicated Slack channels, open dedicated follow-up Jira tickets, etc...)

-- Speed up incident resolution with automated playbooks triggered by PagerDuty incident events.
+- Reduce incident TTR with automated workflows triggered by PagerDuty incidents.

-- Standardize the incident response process with code-based, shareable playbooks
+- Standardize the incident response process with no-code, collaborative workflows.

-- Use PagerDuty on call schedules in playbooks to streamline communication and escalation during incidents.
+- Use PagerDuty on-call schedules in workflows to streamline communication and escalation during incidents.